Full Year Results Financial Statement And Related Announcement

 Review of Performance

-On a segmental basis, revenue contribution from Structural Steelworks decreased 47.1%, from $69.2 million in 3QFY2016 to $36.6 million in 3QFY2017, mainly due to substantial completion of Marina One, Jewel Changi Airport and Senoko Food Hub projects.
-SGH Community Hospital and the remaining works in Senoko Food Hub and Jewel Changi Airport were the key contributors to Structural Steelwork's revenue in the quarter under review.
+On a segmental basis, revenue contribution from Structural Steelworks decreased 9.0%, from $215.6 million in FY2016 to $196.2 million in FY2017 mainly due to substantial completion of Marina One, Jewel Changi Airport and Senoko Food Hub projects.
+SGH Community Hospital and the remaining works in Senoko Food Hub and Jewel Changi Airport were the key contributors to Structural Steelwork's revenue in the quarter ended December 31, 2017 ("4QFY2017") under review.

-Mechanical Engineering revenue decreased from $9.6 million in 3QFY2016 to $0.1 million in 3QFY2017, due to the completion of the fabrication of Heat Recovery Steam Generator ("HRSG") non-pressure parts for two power plants in Qatar and Egypt.
+Mechanical Engineering revenue decreased from $32.1 million in FY2016 to $1.7 million in FY2017, due to the completion of the fabrication of Heat Recovery Steam Generator ("HRSG") non-pressure parts for two power plants in Qatar and Egypt.

-Revenue from Specialist Civil Engineering projects increased by 56.8%, from $16.3 million in 3QFY2016 to $25.6 million in 3QFY2017 due to higher contribution from Woodlands Health Campus and Thomson-East Coast MRT projects.
+Revenue from Specialist Civil Engineering projects increased by 34.4%, from $66.2 million in FY2016 to $89.0 million in FY2017 due to higher contribution from Thomson-East Coast MRT projects and HK MTR projects.

-General and administrative expenses decreased from $3.4 million in 3Q2016 to $3.1 million in 3Q2017, mainly due to lower professional fees and other general and administrative expenses.
-Finance costs decreased marginally from $1.34 million to $1.28 million, mainly due to lower borrowings.
+On the cost front, general and administrative expenses decreased by 19% from $19.4 million in FY2016 to $15.7 million in FY2017, mainly due to lower staff costs, professional fees, other general and administrative expense as well as the absence of allowance for doubtful debt in FY2017.
+Finance costs decreased by 20.9% from $5.6 million to $4.5 million, due to lower borrowings.

-Upcoming mega public sector infrastructure projects in Singapore this year, which the Group has bidded for, include various major contracts for the Circle Line 6 and North-South Corridor.
+The group had bidded for upcoming mega public sector infrastructure projects in Singapore this year which includes various major contracts for the Circle Line 6 and North-South Corridor.
 The Group is also bidding for various infrastructure projects in Hong Kong and Australia.
-Public sector demand is expected to be supported by upcoming mega infrastructure projects in the medium term, such as the Jurong Regional Line, Cross Island Line, the Kuala Lumpur – Singapore High Speed Rail and various infrastructure developments for Changi Airport Terminal 5.
+Public sector demand in Singapore is expected to be supported by upcoming mega infrastructure projects in the medium term, such as the Jurong Regional Line, Cross Island Line, the Kuala Lumpur – Singapore High Speed Rail and various infrastructure developments for Changi Airport Terminal 5.